Prag8855/aab/content/guides/blue-card.md

 The *Ausländerbehörde* will process your application.
 It takes a few weeks to get a response.
 Then they will invite you for an appointment.

-In most cases, your current [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
+In most cases, your current [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel) usually stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You might get a *[[Fiktionsbescheinigung]]* that allows travel outside of Germany with an expired residence permit.

 **[If your visa or residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**